-With the release of ‘The Simulation Hypothesis’ ends the ‘Dazzle Trilogy’ of ‘Alphamay’.
+With the release of ‘The Simulation Hypothesis’ ends the ‘Dazzle Trilogy’ by ‘Alphamay’.
 But don’t worry, it’s just the end of conceptual storyline.
 We’re sure that Cris and Henning will continue making good Synth Pop albums like this one.
 It would be a great loss if this were really the last chapter of ‘Alphamay’.

 In consideration that we work a bit closer with ‘Alphamay’, through some Electrozombies tribute compilations (‘Apop We Love You‘ and ‘Prism‘), we already had a chance to listen to ‘The Simulation Hypothesis’ around 8 weeks before the official release.
 So we’d enough time to listen, enjoy and leave an influence to ourselves.
 Now the big question in this review is: “Will ‘The Simulation Hypothesis’ be the most successful part in the trilogy?”.

 The first tunes to success

 The opener ‘Missing Me’ is an awesome and powerful start for a Synth Pop album.
 The first track should usually show the direction and quality of what can be expected on the album.
 And in the case of ‘The Simulation Hypothesis’ this principle becomes true.
 I especially like this medieval sounding piano in ‘Missing Me’, which has already inspired me on the last ‘Project Pitchfork‘ album.

 The ‘Pet Shop Boys Effect’